zentrum-lexikographie/dwdsmor/README.md

   -H, --no-header       suppress table header
   -I, --no-index        do not output lemma and paradigm index -j, --json            output JSON object
-  -n, --no-analysis     do not output raw analysis
+  -m, --minimal         prefer analyses with minimal number of stem boundaries -n, --no-analysis     do not output raw analysis
   -N, --no-segmentation
                         do not output segmented lemma